 Most students prefer to take advantage of government-sponsored student loan programs that offer beneficial terms, such as the Federal Direct Student Loan Program or the Canada Loan Program.
 If a student is not eligible for such a loan, the College still requires the student to borrow the expected amount from one of the many banks making student loans that are not federally guaranteed.

 This amount is considerably less than the maximum loan amount available through the U.S. Federal Direct Stafford Student Loan Program and considerably less than the average student loan indebtedness of students attending other four-year, private colleges.
+The College is committed to doing what it can to see that its alumni are not saddled with excessive debt.

 The parents of a dependent student may also borrow funds from the Federal Direct Parent PLUS Loan Program .